rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-cloud-control-panel/index.md

 1. Each time you log in, the Rackspace authentication service generates a passcode and sends it to the associated device.

-2. After the passcode is sent, the system prompts you to type the passcode and submit it to the Identity service to complete the authentication process.
+2. After the service sends the passcode, the system prompts you to type the passcode and submit it to the Identity service to complete the authentication process.